 So where to first?
 For inspiration, we asked the managers of RACV’s Victorian resorts to give us the inside scoop on what’s new and worth a visit in their backyards.

 Five must-do Victorian weekenders

-The Mornington Peninsula has long been a summer playground, but its cosy cellar doors, hiking tracks and ocean vistas make for a perfect winter escape too.
+The Mornington Peninsula has long been a summer playground, but its diverse cellar doors and postcard-pretty vineyards, cheeseries, chocolatiers and new-kid-on-the-bay breweries make for a perfect spring-time escape too.

-The resort has been a hive of activity in lockdown, with solar panels now being installed, and refurbishment beginning on its golf villas.
-A walkway connecting the resort to the Coastal Walk, which skirts the south-west sweep of the peninsula from Cape Schanck to Point Nepean, was also completed during lockdown.
-It can be tackled in smaller sections, or you can trek the whole bracing 30 kilometres.
+The resort has been a hive of activity in lockdown, with solar panels now being installed, while a walkway connecting the resort to the Coastal Walk, which skirts the south-west sweep of the peninsula from Cape Schanck to Point Nepean, was also completed during lockdown.
+It can be tackled in smaller sections, or you can trek the whole ocean-fringed 30 kilometres.

 Anglers are never far from bay or ocean on the peninsula, or for a freshwater catch head to Devilbend Reservoir near Tuerong for estuary perch and trout.
 And at dusk animal lovers can catch hundreds of roos going about their business just off Boneo Road a few kilometres from the resort.

 “We used to have a tourism motto that we have more sunny days here than Queensland,” points out Cobram Resort manager Gary Hunt, “and I think it still applies.”

 There are plenty of outdoor activities for that sun to shine on too.
 Cobram sits within a “mecca” for golfers, says Gary, with 36 holes of championship golf within five minutes’ drive of the resort, and several more courses within half an hour.
 Cycling, boating and walking are popular too.
 For wildlife, he recommends a wander around nearby Quinn Island in the Murray, “and if you don’t see a koala you’re not looking”.